Divya26101993/Active-directory-setup-on-windows-server-2022/README.md

 ![Image](https://github.com/user-attachments/assets/3f7c1fd1-38e4-4045-85ab-0b309fc9e22a)

-Once the installation is complete, click Promote this server to a domain controller on the same page
+Once the installation is complete, click Promote this server to a domain controller on the same page to begin the domain configuration

 ![Image](https://github.com/user-attachments/assets/38a25304-3486-4583-9587-45ea492bf83a)

-The next screen will show the Deployment Configuration.
-Since we're creating a new domain, select **Add a new forest**
+In the next screen, you'll see the Deployment Configuration.
+Since we’re creating a new domain, select Add a new forest
 ![Image](https://github.com/user-attachments/assets/8547fb88-d60a-44d4-a66d-fdc46f7ed03b)

-When selecting the root domain name, make sure to use a name with .local (e.g., IT.local) because this domain is intended for local use only.
-If you don’t, the following error may appear
+When selecting the root domain, make sure the domain name ends with .local (e.g., IT.local).
+This is because the domain is intended for local use only.
+Failing to do so may result in the error below

 ![Image](https://github.com/user-attachments/assets/928465ae-3ae0-446f-8701-22df47b5942b)

-The next screen will show the new forest with the correct domain name you entered (e.g., IT.local), then click **Next**
+The following screen will display the new forest with the domain name you entered (e.g., IT.local).
+Click Next to continue.

 ![Image](https://github.com/user-attachments/assets/f704b736-aa67-44c9-af47-f3beadba8069)